Evidence-Based Nutrition Advice for Strength Athletes

 Let’s talk about everyone’s favorite thing: CARBS!!!!
-I work with athletes to help them improve their performance in the gym as well as improve their physique (usually either fat loss or muscle gain, often both).
+We work with athletes to help them improve their performance in the gym as well as improve their physique (usually either fat loss or muscle gain, often both).
 To do both of these things at the same time we have to implement a whole lot of science; and guess what?!?!
 SCIENCE WORKS!!!!!
-I’m a huge fan of giving my athletes ALL the carbs, and lucky for them, there’s a lot of evidence to support doing so.
+We're a huge fans of giving our athletes ALL the carbs, and lucky for them, there’s a lot of evidence to support doing so.
 It has to be done at the appropriate times for it to be favorable for performance as well as body composition.

 Ok, so that’s why I want 30% of my carbs before I train.
 But why on earth would I want that AFTER I train?!?!?
 Are you trying to make me fat?!
 Unused sugar gets stored as fat, according to bro-science,” I know that’s what you are thinking right now!

 Short answer: NO!
-I mean, unless you don’t give two sh*ts about your recovery and don’t care if you perform as well as a wet noodle during tomorrow’s training session.
+I mean, unless you don’t care about your recovery or if you perform as well as a wet noodle during tomorrow’s training session.